LADY: Linear Attention for Autonomous Driving Efficiency without Transformers: Conclusion

 \section{Conclusion}

-In this work, we propose LADY, the first fully linear attention–based end-to-end autonomous driving model.
-Additionally, we introduce a lightweight LICA mechanism for linear cross-attention, preserving LADY’s end-to-end linearity.
-By leveraging linear attention, LADY fuses long-range camera and LiDAR features with constant computational and memory overhead.
-Experimental results on the NAVSIM planning and Bench2Drive benchmarks demonstrate that LADY achieves significantly lower inference cost on long-range sequences while delivering superior planning performance.
-Future work will focus on refining the scorer to improve performance, incorporating alternative linear‑attention architectures into our model, and validating LADY in real-world autonomous driving scenarios.
+In this work, we proposed LADY, the first fully linear attention-based model designed for end-to-end autonomous driving.
+To ensure full linearity throughout the architecture, we introduced the lightweight LICA mechanism for linear cross-attention.
+By leveraging these designs, LADY effectively fuses long-range camera and LiDAR features with constant computational and memory overhead, overcoming the scaling limitations of traditional Transformers.
+Extensive experiments on the NAVSIM and Bench2Drive benchmarks demonstrate that LADY achieves significantly lower inference costs on long sequences while delivering superior planning performance.
+Future work will focus on designing a more sophisticated scoring module to fully unleash the model's generative capabilities.
+Additionally, we plan to explore alternative linear attention architectures and validate LADY's robustness in real-world driving scenarios.